huggingface/blog/deepspeed-to-fsdp-and-back.md

 # From DeepSpeed to FSDP and Back Again With Hugging Face Accelerate: How Interchangeable Are They?

-There are two popular implementations of the [Zero Redundancy Optimizer (ZeRO)](https://arxiv.org/abs/1910.02054) algorithm in the community, one from [Microsoft (DeepSpeed)](https://github.com/microsoft/DeepSpeed) and the other from [PyTorch Fully Sharded Data Parallelism, (FSDP)](https://pytorch.org/docs/stable/fsdp.html).
-[Hugging Face Accelerate](https://github.com/huggingface/accelerate) exposes both frameworks for the end users to train/tune their models, and as a result is upstreamed to the majority of the Hugging Face stack.

-This blog highlights some fundamental differences between these frameworks.
+There are two popular implementations of the [ZeRO Redundancy Optimizer (Zero)](https://arxiv.org/abs/1910.02054) algorithm in the community, one from [DeepSpeed](https://github.com/microsoft/DeepSpeed) and the other from [PyTorch](https://pytorch.org/docs/stable/fsdp.html).
+Hugging Face [Accelerate](https://huggingface.co/docs/accelerate/en/index) exposes both these frameworks for the end users to train/tune their models.
+This blog highlights the differences between how these backends are exposed through Accelerate.
+To enable users to seamlessly switch between these backends, we [upstreamed a precision related change](https://github.com/huggingface/accelerate/issues/2624) and a [concept guide](https://huggingface.co/docs/accelerate/concept_guides/fsdp_and_deepspeed).

 ## Are FSDP and DeepSpeed Interchangeable?